If you are ready to take the first step towards recovery, please contact us today. We would be honored to help you on your journey to sobriety.

 However, some side effects of addiction medication, also known as Medication Assisted Treatment (MAT) include:

 It is important to talk to your doctor about side effects before you begin taking any new medication.
-Liz Chelak, MSW invited her clients to consider their sleep, nutrition, and physical activity before beginning or discontinuing any medication.
+Liz Chelak, LCSW invited her clients to consider their sleep, nutrition, and physical activity before beginning or discontinuing any medication.

 How Can I Find an Addiction Therapist or Treatment Program?